galliaproject/gallia-core/README.md

 <a name="why-macros"></a><a name="210127134037"></a>
 ### Why not more macros-based features?
-I [prototyped](#macros) a lot with macros and I think they will play an important role in the future of _Gallia_.
+I [prototyped](#macros) a lot with macros and they will play an important role in the future of _Gallia_.

-They are also quite tricky to deal with, and since they are scheduled for a major overhaul, I am reluctant to invest a lot of time on that front at the moment.
+They can also be tricky to deal with, and since they are scheduled for a major overhaul, I am reluctant to invest a lot of time on that front at the moment.
 I see them helping a lot in particular with boilerplate and some compile-time validation (e.g. key [validation](http://github.com/galliaproject/gallia-docs/blob/init/tasks.md#t210127134525)).
 The very initial plan was to leverage [whitebox](https://docs.scala-lang.org/overviews/macros/blackbox-whitebox.html) macros for every step, but I gave up on the idea pretty early on.
 I'd like to re-investigate it for a subset of features/use cases at some point however, especially since there seems to be some interesting projects (e.g. [quill](https://github.com/getquill/quill)) that already make interesting use of them.